-There are different apps available on app store for this small job; said that, they also demand few dollars, which does not seem to be feasible at all.
+There are different apps available on the app store for this small job; said that, they also demand a few dollars, which does not seem to be feasible at all.
 Well, there’s a little trick or rather say a feature which makes it easy to enter your signature in a message.

-There is no feature to add a signature automatically; all we can do is to type a short code which results in your full signature.
+There is no feature to add a signature automatically; all we can do is to type a shortcode which results in your full signature.
 Just check the guide below to understand how to do it.

-How to Add Signature in Messages App on iPhone and iPad
+How to Add Signature in Messages App on iPhone

 - Tap on Settings → Tap on General.

 - Now under that menu, tap on “Text Replacement.”

 That’s it, now whenever you will type the shortcut characters, your signature will come up.

 Yes, this is not the perfect solution, but at least you will not have to type your entire signature every time you send a new message.